CalConnect/DEVGUIDE/FreeBusyAvailability.md

    * They don't have to have a free slot - they're saying they're prepared to move some other meeting
    * They don't have to reveal anything about their schedule - that might be privileged information

-The (VAVAILABILITY)[[vavailability]] specification standardises this and also allows for many other capabilities.
+The [VAVAILABILITY](vavailability) specification standardises this and also allows for many other capabilities.
 Apart from being a way to respond with available time it has uses within the SmartGrid and for Vpoll.

 VAVAILABILITY was originally defined in answer to a Office Hours problem.
 This was the need by many universities to:
    *  define the hours when faculty could meet with students and